 Rejections & Response Times

-Be aware that every month we receive several hundred submissions.
+Be aware that we receive several hundred submissions every month during our submissions periods.
 As such, we cannot offer personalized feedback on each story.
 If we say, “send more,” however, it does mean that we hope to see something else from you.
 Most rejections will be sent out within two business days, while stories being seriously considered may be held for up to two weeks.

 Please do not respond to rejection letters, even just to say “Thanks for the quick turnaround” etc. We appreciate the thought, but it is unnecessary and will just clutter up our editorial inbox.